Large deviations for method-of-quantiles estimators of one-dimensional parameters: Results for MM estimators

-\begin{remark}[On the functions $\Lambda_\theta$ and $\Lambda_\theta^*$ in \eqref{eq:rf-cramer-theorem}] The function $\Lambda_\theta$ is finite in a neighborhood of the origin $\gamma=0$ when we deal with empirical means (of i.i.d. random variables) with light-tailed distribution.
-Typically $\Lambda_\theta^*$ is a good rate function only in this case. \end{remark}
+\begin{remark}[On the functions $\Lambda_\theta$ and $\Lambda_\theta^*$ in \eqref{eq:rf-cramer-theorem}] The function $\Lambda_\theta$ is finite in a neighborhood of the origin $\gamma=0$ when we deal with empirical means (of i.i.d. random variables) with light-tailed distribution; in this case $\Lambda_\theta^*$ is a good rate function.
+On the contrary, if we deal with i.i.d. random variables with heavy tailed distributions, the function $\Lambda_\theta$ is not finite in a neighborhood of the origin $\gamma=0$ and $\Lambda_\theta^*$ is not good. \end{remark}